bgzhou/bgzhou.github.io/_pages/about.md

 However, massive MIMO also brings out **complicated channel characteristics** and **high overhead and computational complexity**, which are significantly challenging.
 It is fortunate that by learning from extensive data, some deep learning-based algorithms have been proposed to capture the complicated channel characteristics of massive MIMO channels and further improve the spectral and energy efficiencies of massive MIMO systems.
 Nonetheless, the high overhead and computational complexity of massive MIMO systems are not significantly reduced by existing deep learning-based algorithms.
 In addition, most existing deep learning-based algorithms are purely data-driven and basically rely on extensive collected data for learning the features of complicated wireless channels, leading to unaffordable data collection costs.

 To simultaneously improve spectral and energy efficiencies, reduce overhead and computational complexity, and circumvent extensive data collection towards intelligent wireless communications, we investigate how to realize knowledge-and-data driven intelligent wireless communications, particularly for massive MIMO systems.
-Both **domain knowledge**, e.g., multi-domain correlations and channel sparsity, and **data,** e.g., historical data and cross-domain data, are exploited for framework design, learning paradigm design, and computationally efficient design to achieve the aforementioned goals.
+Both **domain knowledge**, e.g., multi-domain correlations and channel sparsity, and **learning data,** e.g., historical data and cross-domain data, are exploited for framework design, learning paradigm design, and computationally efficient design to achieve the aforementioned goals.
 Some frameworks and algorithms we proposed are listed above and the interested readers are referred to the following publications:

 ```[1] Binggui Zhou, Xi Yang, Shaodan Ma, Feifei Gao, and Guanghua Yang, “Pay less but get more: A dual-attention-based channel estimation network for massive MIMO systems with low-density pilots,” IEEE Transactions on Wireless Communications, vol. 23, no. 6, pp. 6061-6076, Jun.
 2024.```